 Please bring cash or check (“Nativity Catholic Church”) to the parish office with the certificate of class attendance.
 Envelopes are available.

 3. What do we need to bring to the interview?
 Who needs to be at the interview?

 A copy of the birth certificate of the child or a birth document from the hospital, or if it is an adoption, a copy of the official document is needed.

-One or both of the parents need to come for the interview.
+The parents need to come in for the interview.
 Godparents are welcome, but not required.